The prom took place a few weeks later. Martha arrived wearing a teal dress.

 “Uh, I’m already sitting down,” Monica said.

 “Okay.
 Good.
-I’m just going to be straight up with you, Oberon is a real place, and you and your sister are from there.”
+I’m just going come out and say it.
+Oberon is a real place.
+You, your sister, and I are from there.”

 “Yeah.
 Okay.
-Did my sister put you up to this, or was it Emily?”
+Did my sister or Emily put you up to this?
+Emily always loved playing pranks.”

 “No. You, your sister, and I are from Oberon.”

-Monica just sat down in silence, trying process the information.
+Monica just sat down in silence, trying to process the information.

 “I don’t believe it,” Monica said.
 “I was right all along.”